 What other cross-training activities do you enjoy?

 Now it’s time for the Runners’ Roundup!
 Link up your running and fitness posts below!
-Join myself, Coach Debbie Runs, Confessions of a Mother Runner, Runs with Pugs, Running on Happy and Organic Runner Mom to post your favorite running tips, experiences, race and training recaps, workouts, gear, and coaching ideas.
+Join myself, Coach Debbie Runs, Confessions of a Mother Runner, and Runs with Pugs, to post your favorite running tips, experiences, race and training recaps, workouts, gear, and coaching ideas.

 Great list, Lisa!